 It shows just how wide the range of people affected by hepatitis C is: like those reading this piece, celebrities with hepatitis C come from all types of backgrounds.

 Notable people who have had hep C

-From authors to congresspeople and rich families to humble beginnings, hepatitis C has found its way into their lives.
+From authors to members of Congress, from wealthy families to families with humble beginnings, hepatitis C has found its way into their lives.